 Resist Recycle Regenerate seeks to draw lessons from the history of racial discrimination and exclusion against our Chinese immigrant community in order to address today’s exclusionary immigration policies.
 By drawing upon our collective past while reclaiming traditional cultural practices, we want to rekindle pride in our heritage while building women-centric intersectional and intergenerational solidarity.
-In fall 2017, we will launch into our year-long workshop series teaching six young women, ages 16-21, the crafts of papermaking and print making so that they may in turn lead workshops for the community throughout 2018.
-After the celebratory explosions of Lunar New Year fireworks in February 2018, together with a group of about 20-30 community volunteers, we will collect the discarded confetti fireworks – that are considered trash – to transform into paper pulp.
-This recycled paper will become the basis of the second part of the project, in which we will collaborate with Museum of Chinese in America to contextualize current political issues through the investigation of Chinatown’s history.
+In fall 2017, we launched into our year-long workshop series teaching six young women, ages 16-21, the crafts of papermaking and print making so that they could in turn lead workshops for the community throughout 2018.
+After the celebratory explosions of Lunar New Year fireworks in February 2018, together with a group of about 20-30 community volunteers, we collected the discarded confetti fireworks – that are considered trash – and transformed into paper pulp.
+This recycled paper became the basis of the second part of the project, in which we collaborated with Museum of Chinese in America and contextualized current political issues through the investigation of Chinatown’s history.
 Chinatowns across the US are deeply shaped by the Chinese Exclusion Act of 1882, and were forced to adapt as various waves of Chinese immigration ebbed and flowed due to changing legislation that effected quotas on Asian immigrants.

 ABOUT the Resist Recycle Regenerate Team

-Mei Lum is the fifth-generation owner of her family’s 92-year-old porcelain ware business and the oldest operating store in New York City's Chinatown, Wing on Wo & Co.
+Mei Lum is the fifth-generation owner of her family’s 94-year-old porcelain ware business and the oldest operating store in New York City's Chinatown, Wing on Wo & Co.
 (W.O.W).
 In early 2016, her family’s building and business was on the brink of sale.
 In an effort to resist against contributing to the process of gentrification in Chinatown, Mei decided to take on the role of running W.O.W to continue her family’s five-generation-long legacy in the neighborhood and help protect the heart of Chinatown from encroaching gentrifying forces.
 Since May 2016, Mei has been working to bring community members’ concerns of a rapidly changing Chinatown into a space for dialogue through her work with The W.O.W Project, a community initiative reclaiming ownership over Chinatown's future by reviving, protecting and encouraging Chinatown's creative culture through arts, culture and activism.
-Currently, Mei is a National Art Strategies’ Creative Community Fellow where she is working to build a socially-minded business model for W.O.W that supports the future growth of The W.O.W Project.
+Mei was a National Art Strategies’ Creative Community Fellow in 2017 and is currently a Metropolitan Museum of the Arts Civic Practice Seminar Fellow.

 Juliet Phillips, artist & graphic designer, is a practicing and teaching artist from Brooklyn, NY whose work follows a narrative that winds its way through painting, papermaking, animation, illustration and installation.
 She has taught a wide range of artmaking methods such as printmaking, animation, story-telling, mixed media and papermaking to children of all ages at museums, non-profit community art spaces and workshops.
 Juliet’s work can be seen here: jrp.cool